Quantum corrections to symmetron fifth-force profiles: Introduction

-We find, in agreement with expectations from Ref.~\cite{garbrecht_2015_a}, that the general feature of quantum corrections is a flattening of the field profile, which leads to a weakening of the force across the parameter space.
+We find, in agreement with expectations from ref.~\cite{garbrecht_2015_a}, that the general feature of quantum corrections is a flattening of the field profile, which leads to a weakening of the force across the parameter space.
 The strength of this correction grows almost linearly with the strength of the self-coupling.
 Smaller self-couplings yield one-loop predictions that are mostly in line with tree-level predictions, as expected.
 However, we note that quantum corrections due to couplings to the Standard Model are expected to become the dominant contribution in this region of parameter space.
-Furthermore, in contrast to loop corrections on trivial backgrounds, the shift due to loop corrections here depends on position.
+Furthermore, in contrast to loop corrections on spatially homogeneous backgrounds, the shift due to loop corrections here depends on position.
 These are fundamental modifications to the behaviour of the theory and cannot simply be fine-tuned away.
 The one-loop approximation is technically invalid for non-perturbative couplings.
 However, the fact that the magnitude of the correction increases with the coupling strength --- already to an appreciable degree in the perturbative regime --- may change how we interpret current and future constraints on the parameter space.
-We discuss the implications of these results in more detail in Section \ref{sec:6}.
+We discuss the implications of these results in more detail in section \ref{sec:6}.

 We employ similar techniques previously applied in the context of vacuum decay \cite{garbrecht_2015_a, garbrecht_2015_b}, as well as for the Fubini-Lipatov instanton \cite{garbrecht_2018} and Higgs-Yukawa theory \cite{ai_2018}.
-In these contexts, the validity of the quantisation method is contingent on the discrete spectrum of the fluctuation operator being positive definite.
-For the symmetron, it is reasonable enough to assume that this is true based on the physical properties of the problem.
-Nevertheless, for completeness, we prove this fact in Appendix \ref{sec:eigenmodes}.
+In these contexts, the fluctuation operator has at most one negative eigenmode, a signal of the expected instability.
+On the other hand, for static solutions to the symmetron field equations, we expect a positive definite spectrum, and we show this to be the case in appendix \ref{sec:eigenmodes}.
 We opt to compute the Green's function directly instead of representing it as a sum over eigenfunctions.
-The process is somewhat involved, so we detail a simpler version of it in Appendix \ref{sec:piecewise_con}.
+The process is somewhat involved, so we detail a simpler version of it in appendix \ref{sec:piecewise_con} before a more complete analysis in appendix \ref{sec:green_technical}.

 Throughout this paper, we work with natural units and a mostly-minus metric signature \((+, -, -, -)\).